Ben Walker (firefighter)

-Benjamin Walker is a British firefighter, author, and occupational safety professional.
+Benjamin Walker is a British firefighter, author, occupational safety professional and prospective Barrister at Law.
 Walker specialises in teaching Fire Service Instructors and Commanders worldwide in tactical firefighting and first-response command with co-Author and business partner Shan Raffel.
 Walker's teachings on using science and engineering to enhance tactical firefighting have been frequently used and also cited in academic papers on Fire Dynamics as being one a small amount of textbooks geared to operational firefighters on scientific and engineering subjects These books are recommended reading for all those undertaking the Institution of Fire Engineers examinations.
-Walker has been described as a 'marmite' figure in the Fire Service, wideley respected for his operational and training prowess, but also viewed as an outspoken figure, particularly on matters regarding Firefighter safety and perceived hypocrisy amongst leadership figures in fire, police and related political bodies.
+Walker has been described as a 'marmite' figure in the Fire Service, widely respected for his operational and training prowess, but also viewed as an outspoken figure, particularly on matters regarding Firefighter safety and perceived hypocrisy amongst leadership figures in fire, police and related political bodies.

 Firefighter and training

-Walker was born in Staffordshire, West Midlands, and graduated from Newcastle University in 2002 with a Bachelor of Arts in Political Science and Government with upper honours.
-He served in the then known as Tyne and Wear Metropolitan Fire Brigade as an operational Officer with command experience of combined firefighting and live rescue operations, epitomised by the command of a large fire and rescue of multiple persons at an incident in Gateshead in 2010.
+Walker was born in Staffordshire, West Midlands, a descendant of the Black Country water gypsy community aka Smethwick 'Bargees', he graduated from Newcastle University in 2002 with a Bachelor of Arts in Political Science and Government with upper honours.
+Following the 'Wild West Midlands' scandal, he completed a Postgraduate Diploma in Law as a qualifying law degree and was reported in 2026 to be commencing Barrister Vocational Training.
+He originally served in the Tyne and Wear Metropolitan Fire Brigade as an operational Officer with extensive frontline command experience of combined firefighting and live rescue operations, epitomised by his command of a large fire and rescue of multiple persons at an incident in Gateshead in 2010.

 He later worked as a Tactical Firefighting and Live Fire Instructor for the London Fire Brigade and Babcock International Training partnership.
 In 2014 and 2015 he travelled through South America as a guest Instructor for the International Fire and Rescue Association on missions 51 and 56.